maksimluzik/knowu/evaluate.markdown

 </script>

 <div>
-    <p id="question-text">On a scale of 1 to 10, how likely am I to spontaneously suggest a karaoke night, even if I can't sing?</p>
+    <p id="question-text">On a scale of 1 to 10, how likely am I to ...</p>
-    <p class="small-description">A lower rating indicates a lower evaluation for the given question, meaning the trait or characteristic being assessed is perceived as less evident or prominent.</p>
+    <p class="small-description">A lower rating indicates a lower evaluation for the given question, meaning the trait or characteristic being assessed is perceived as less evident or prominent.
+Your evaluations are anonymous.</p>
     <div class="rating" id="rating-container"></div>
     <p id="thank-you-message" class="small-description" style="display: none; text-align: center; margin-top: 10px;"></p>
 </div>